xion1358/seis630-yugisearcher/README.md

 This leads to a bit of strangeness if someone wants to look at old card definitions, but the API unfortunately doesn't keep this information available (at least not easily retrieved).

 ## More Notes and Disclosures
-Note:
+Notes:
 You can connect to this database using the credentials (below is for pgAdmin client, other clients may differ slightly).
 These are the defaults as defined in the docker-compose.yml file.

+See the included User Manual in the documents directory for details regarding how to use the application once it is launched.

 Host: localhost
 Port: 5432